 The Grants Workgroup, chaired by Dorothy "Dottie" Wodraska, assists with the pass-through of Title II Juvenile Justice and Delinquency Prevention Formula Grant funds.
-Disbursement of this funding is overseen by the Governor's Office of Youth, Faith and Family (GOYFF), with support from the Commission.
-The members of the Workgroup help develop and review the funding solicitation, evaluate applications for funding (or review external evaluations) and inform the Commission on progress and activities of currently funded programs.
+Disbursement of this funding is overseen by the Commission, and members of this Workgroup help develop and review the funding solicitation (RFGA), evaluate and/or recruit evaluators to review and score program proposals and inform the Commission on progress and activities of current funded grantees.